sajadizadi-public/lambda-power-sizer/README.md

 The benchmark performs three CPU-intensive tasks:
 1. Prime number calculation
-2. Fibonacci sequence calculation
-3. Matrix multiplication
+2. Matrix multiplication
+3. Pi calculation
+4. SHA256 calculation

 These tasks run for 10 seconds on Lambda functions with memory allocations ranging from 256MB to 10240MB.